 Step 3: Clean both vial stoppers

-Wipe the rubber stopper on both the BAC water vial and the peptide vial with separate alcohol wipes.
-Let them air-dry for 10-15 seconds.
-Do not blow on them to speed drying.
+Wipe the rubber stopper on both the specified diluent vial and the medication vial with separate alcohol wipes.
+Let the stoppers air-dry completely according to the wipe instructions; do not touch or blow on them after wiping.

-Using 1ml insulin syringes (works with what you likely have): Draw your target volume in one or more passes -- e.g., 2ml of BAC water takes two 1ml draws.
+Using 1ml insulin syringes: Draw your target volume in one or more passes.
 Use a fresh insulin syringe for each transfer and discard each one before grabbing the next.
+Do not move a fixed needle back and forth between stock vials.

 Step 5: Add water to the peptide vial (slowly)